 Remote work is on the rise.
 But what is it really, how do people work remotely (while still be productive), why do they work remotely and what are some common misconceptions about remote work?
 Check out this article to find out more.

-Starting a new remote or work from home gig, be it a contract project or a full-time job, can be a little intimidating if you’re used to going into an office every day.
+Starting a new remote or work-from-home gig, be it a contract project or a full-time job, can be a little intimidating if you’re used to going into an office every day.
 And even if you are already a remote worker, whether you have a home base and travel occasionally, or you’re a full-time digital nomad always on the road, the reality is: work has to get done.
 Being productive in different places can sometimes be harder than what it looks like from the pictures, but we’re here to share some more tips on how to do so.

 Tips and Tools For Working Remotely And Still Be Productive

 The colivers from the Sun and Co.’s community are some of the smartest people we know, with a wide range of job expertise and different levels of experience in the remote working field.
-So we asked them how they stay productive while working remotely, from home or while travelling.
+So we asked them how they stay productive while working remotely, from home or while traveling.
 This is what they had to say!

 Get Serious About Your Workspace